JiangyanYu/nf-core_nano-fanconi/docs/README.md

-# nf-core/wgsnano: Documentation
+# nf-core_nano-fanconi: Documentation
 ## same formate as nf-core-wgsnano (2024-12-10)
 ##TO DO

-The nf-core/wgsnano documentation is split into the following pages:
+The nf-core_nano-fanconi documentation is split into the following pages:

 - [Usage](usage.md)
   - An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.